 Proposed Final OCS Oil and Gas Leasing Program 2012-2017

--Management of the oil and gas resources of the Outer Continental Shelf (OCS) is governed by the OCS Lands Act (Act), which sets forth procedures for leasing, exploration, and development and production of those resources.
+- This is the plan that was in force prior to the current 2017-2022 Proposed Final OCS Oil and Gas Leasing Program - which is available as a separate service.
+Management of the oil and gas resources of the Outer Continental Shelf (OCS) is governed by the OCS Lands Act (Act), which sets forth procedures for leasing, exploration, and development and production of those resources.
 Section 18 of the Act calls for the preparation of an oil and gas leasing program indicating a five year schedule of lease sales designed to best meet the Nation’s energy needs.
 The Bureau of Ocean Energy Management (BOEM) is the bureau within the Department of the Interior (DOI) that is responsible for implementing these requirements of the Act related to preparing the leasing program.
-BOEM is in the process of preparing a Five Year Program for 2012-2017.
-This data is from the Proposed Final Program (PFP), which is the third in a series of mandated leasing proposals developed for public review before the Secretary of the Interior may take final action to approve the new Five Year Program for 2012-2017.
-This dataset will be replaced with the Final Five Year Program layers once they have been approved.
+This dataset is offered as a reference to the prior plan and is no longer valid.

 BOEM Oil and Gas Planning Areas